CDP-group-9/CDP_Trondheim_Kommune/docs/dev.md

 - Make sure you have Python 3.12 installed
 - Install Django with `pip install django`, to have the `django-admin` command available
+- **Gemini API key**: If you do not currently have an API key, you can set one up for free at [ai.google.dev](https://ai.google.dev/gemini-api/docs/api-key)
 - Make sure you have `node.js` installed, so you can use `npm`

 ### Poetry installation